turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/how_testing_works.markdown

 ## Your Turn

 In pairs, TDD a `Fish` and a `Fishtank`.
 It is up to you and your pair to determine the attributes and states of each of these objects.

 ## Resources

+* Want a written-out tutorial on TDD with Minitest?
+[Check here](http://tutorials.jumpstartlab.com/topics/testing/intro-to-tdd.html).
-[Here](https://github.com/JoshCheek/how-to-test) is some material, based on the this lesson plan, initially given out to 1505.
+* [Here](https://github.com/JoshCheek/how-to-test) is some material, based on the this lesson plan, initially given out to 1505.
 We had 2 hours for it, but wound up going over (had to spend time on unanticipated things like how to open a file in their editor, how to clone a repo, and what methods and classs are).